Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

           printf("Fail to regester the callback.");
       ```

 2. Define and register `disabled_cb()` callback.
-It is called when the SoftAP is disabled.
+It is called when the SoftAP is disabled:
-   `code` indicates the cause of disabling.
    ```
    static void disabled_cb(softap_error_e error, softap_disabled_cause_e code, void *data) {